The Daughters of John and Jessie

 Her sister Maggie wrote in a letter that Jessie had a tough time during WW1.
 She was dealing with worry of her only son being drafted into the army and having to work extremely long hours in the shop with little support.
 Maggie was clearly concerned for her sister’s health.
 Harry survived the war and returned home to his parents, he had spent considerable time in hospital suffering from trench fever and rheumatism.
 He recovered well and then worked as a butcher and lived at 88 Chepstow Road.
 He married Minnie Houghton in 1922.

-Jessie died in November 1928 at the age of 61, her estate passed to her husband.
-We are still looking for the location of Jessie’s grave.
-William continued to trade from his stall at Newport Market and moved to a house called ‘Kia Ora’ in Malpas.
-Records suggest he suffered a down-turn in fortunes and was made bankrupt in 1937.
-He died at the Ty Bryn Poor Law Institution, in Tredegar 1941.
+Jessie passed away in November 1928 at the age of 61, leaving her estate to her husband, William.
+Her funeral, held at All Saints Church in Kemeys Inferior, was well attended.
+William continued running his stall at Newport Market but later moved to a house called ‘Kia Ora’ in Malpas.
+Unfortunately, he faced financial difficulties and was declared bankrupt in 1937.
+He spent his final years at the Ty Bryn Poor Law Institution in Tredegar, where he passed away in 1941.